yorktronic/data_science/thinkful/Unit2/logistic_regression/README.md

 # Logistic Regression #
 This is where I think things get particularly interesting.
 Logistic regression was developed by statistician D.R.
-Cox in 1958.
-If you really want to nerd out, you can read all about it on <a href="https://en.wikipedia.org/wiki/Logistic_regression">Wikipedia</a>/.
+Cox in 1958, and it's main purpose is to answer binary questions.
+If you really want to nerd out, you can read all about it on <a href="https://en.wikipedia.org/wiki/Logistic_regression">Wikipedia</a>.

 Basically, where linear regression tells you how related some variables are to some outcome (this is called correlaton, and remember, <a href="https://xkcd.com/552/">correlation does not imply causation!</a>), logistic regression asks questions that have binary answers?
 For example: based off of Lending Club's loan data, will I be able to get a $10,000 loan at or less than 12% interest with a FICO score of 700?
 Another example: will it rain tomorrow if I live in California?